 Transplant to Pots

-Once your seedlings have been growing for a few weeks, you’ll need to transplant them to larger pots.
+Once your seedlings have been growing for a few weeks, you’ll need to transplant them to larger pots so the plants can grow into the full-sized plants.
 You can use 8-12” round, plastic pots and a good potting soil for this step.

 Moisten the potting soil like you did for the seed starting mix.
 Fill up your pots almost to the top.